 Common Server Issues and How to Fix Them

 In today’s digital age, servers are the backbone of any online business or application.
-Whether you’re running a small website or managing a large-scale enterprise system, server issues can disrupt operations, frustrate users, and lead to financial losses.
+Whether you’re running a small website or managing a large-scale enterprise, server issues can disrupt operations, frustrate users, and lead to financial losses.
 The good news?
 Most server problems are common and can be resolved with the right approach.
 In this blog post, we’ll explore the most frequent server issues and provide actionable solutions to fix them.

 1. Server Downtime